Global group laws and equivariant bordism rings: Complex bordism

+\begin{Remark} The proof shows that the $p$-regularity of global group laws associated to $p$-local $B$-equivariant formal group laws is not specific to the number two.
+More generally, let $A$ be a torus and $B$ an abelian compact Lie group.
+Further, let $F$ be a $B$-equivariant formal group law defined over a $p$-local ring $k$ and $V_1,\hdots,V_n\in A^*$ an $n$-tuple of characters which is linearly independent modulo $p$.
+Then $(e_{V_1},\hdots,e_{V_n})$ is a regular sequence in $F_{gl}(A)$. \end{Remark} The lemma implies that the adjunction between global group laws and $B$-equivariant formal group laws restricts to an adjunction

-where $FGL^{(p)}_A\subseteq FGL_A$ denotes the category of $A$-equivariant formal group laws over $p$-local rings.
+where $FGL^{(p)}_B\subseteq FGL_B$ denotes the category of $B$-equivariant formal group laws over $p$-local rings.

 Once again we want to apply \Cref{lem:categorical} (this time to the category of $(\Ze)_{(p)}$-algebras) to see that there exists a universal $(p,2)$-regular global group law.
 For this we need to see that $(p,2)$-regular global group laws are the local objects for some set of morphisms.
-Note that we can rephrase the conditions for a $(\Ze)_{(p)}$-algebra $X$ to be a $(p,2)$-regular global group law in the following way, where $\T^ r$ ranges through all tori: \begin{enumerate} \item If $V\in (\T^r)^*$ is a split character, then
+Note that we can rephrase the conditions for a $(\Ze)_{(p)}$-algebra $X$ to be a $(p,2)$-regular global group law in the following way, where $A$ ranges through all tori: \begin{enumerate} \item If $V\in A^*$ is a split character, then

-is exact. \item Let $V_1,V_2\in (\T^r)^*$ be two linearly independent characters, neither of them divisible by $p$.
-If we have an equality
+is exact. \item Let $V_1,V_2\in A^*$ be characters which are linearly independent modulo $p$.
+If two elements $x,y\in X(A)$ satisfy

-then $y$ is uniquely divisible by $e_{V_1}$. \end{enumerate} We have already seen that properties of type (1) are equivalent to being local with respect to the morphisms $(f_{\T^r,V})_{(p)}$, see \Cref{prop:reflexiveglobal}.
-For the second one we can take
+then $y$ is uniquely divisible by $e_{V_1}$. \end{enumerate} To see the equivalence, note that in the second item, divisibility of $y$ by $e_{V_1}$ guarantees that $e_{V_2}$ is a regular element in $X(A)/(e_{V_1})$, and the uniqueness implies that $e_{V_1}$ is a regular element in $X(A)$ (set $x=y=0$).
+We have already seen that properties of type (1) are equivalent to being local with respect to the morphisms $(f_{A,V})_{(p)}$, see \Cref{prop:reflexiveglobal}.
+For the second type we can take